-The Figure 13 presents the coldest ocean temperature computed following method previously described at 23.8GHz channel for Sentinel-3A/WMR and three other microwave radiometers: AltiKa/MWR, Jason2/AMR and Metop-A/AMSU-A. For AMSU-A, the two pixels of smallest incidence (closest to nadir) are averaged.
-The Figure 14 presents the same results for the liquid water channel of the same four instruments: 36.5GHz for Sentinel-3A, 37GHz for AltiKa, 34GHz for Jason2 and 31.4GHz for Metop-A.
+The Figure 13 presents the coldest ocean temperature computed following method previously described at 23.8GHz channel for Sentinel-3A/WMR and three other microwave radiometers: AltiKa/MWR, Jason2/Jason3/AMR and Metop-A/AMSU-A. For AMSU-A, the two pixels of smallest incidence (closest to nadir) are averaged.
+The Figure 14 presents the same results for the liquid water channel of the same four instruments: 36.5GHz for Sentinel-3A, 37GHz for AltiKa , 34GHz for Jason2/Jason3 and 31.4GHz for Metop-A.

 Concerning the 23.8GHz channel presented on Figure 12, one can see the impact of the calibration of the MWR with the increase of the coldest ocean brightness temperature: around 135K before and 140K after the update of the characterisation file and LTM files for the STC on the fly products (green line).
 The temperature of the coldest ocean points is now closer to the other sun-synchroneous missions (Metop-A, SARAL/AltiKa).
-The orange and brown lines are for the reprocessed data, respectively in STC and NTC timeliness.
+The light green line is for the reprocessed data of processing baseline 2.15 that is with the same configuration than the on-the-fly products after January.
+One can notice the very good agreement between on the overlaping period.

-The analysis for the liquid water channel (Figure 14) is more complicated due to the different frequency used by these instruments for this channel: 36.5GHz for Sentinel-3A, 37GHz for AltiKa, 34GHz for Jason2 and 31.4Ghz for AMSU-A. But the coldest temperature can be used relatively one with another.
-For instance, one can see that the difference between AltiKa and Jason-2 is about 6K which is in line with the theoretical value estimated by Brown between the channel 34 GHz of JMR and the channel 37 GHz of TMR (-5.61 K \pm 0.23 K) [RD 8].
+The analysis for the liquid water channel (Figure 14) is more complicated due to the different frequency used by these instruments for this channel: 36.5GHz for Sentinel-3A, 37GHz for AltiKa, 34GHz for Jason2/Jason3 and 31.4Ghz for AMSU-A. But the coldest temperature can be used relatively one with another.
+For instance, one can see that the difference between AltiKa and Jason-2/Jason3 is about 6K which is in line with the theoretical value estimated by Brown between the channel 34 GHz of JMR and the channel 37 GHz of TMR (-5.61 K \pm 0.23 K) [RD 8].
 Then we can expect that Sentinel3 should be closer to AltiKa than Jason2 due to the measurement frequency.
 The STC and NTC products reprocessed using the new MWR characterisation file (light green curves) show hottest temperatures similar to AltiKa.
 For the on-the-fly STC products, a jump in the temperatures occurs with the update of MWR characterisation file.